fylein/fyle-bank-feed-parser-sdk-py/README.md

 ## Environment

+- SOLID_SLACK_CHANNEL - name of the Slack channel to send audit message to.
+- SOLID_SLACK_TOKEN - token for slack authentication.
 - S3 bucket for feed files (SOLID_SFTP_BUCKET)
   - The bucket should be accessible via SFTP using "AWS transfer family".
 - S3 bucket for processed files (SOLID_PARSED_BUCKET)